Don Leon: Authorship

+Scholar John Lauritsen was one of those who believed that the poem was written from someone within the Shelley–Byron circle.

+However, a more recent, and far stronger claim has been made by scholar Charles Upchurch that the author was William Beckford.
+In 1817, Jeremy Bentham wrote to Beckford, asking that he produce a work that argued against the punishment of men for sex with other men, and which employed classical references to support its argument.

+Dating and editions

+Don Leon was originally believed to have been written in the 1830s.
+However, it is now believed to have been written at least a decade earlier during the period of significant law reform.

-It was published in 1866 by William Dugdale, who appears to have believed initially in the attribution to Byron as he attempted to use it to blackmail Byron's family.
+It was first published in 1866 by William Dugdale, who appears to have believed initially in the attribution to Byron as he attempted to use it to blackmail Byron's family.

 It was reprinted in a Fortune Press limited edition in 1934 and immediately fell foul of the obscenity laws; the edition was seized and ordered destroyed, although several copies escaped the destruction and come up every so often on the rare book market.
 The 1934 edition was reprinted in facsimile by the Arno Press in 1975.

 In 2017 Pagan Press published a new edition of Don Leon & Leon to Annabella.
 All surviving editions, from Dugdale to Fortune Press, were collated for the text.
-This is the first edition to include critical material in addition to the texts of the poems: a Foreword by editor John Lauritsen, essays by Louis Crompton and Hugh Hagius, correspondence between Joseph Wallfield and G. Wilson Knight, and a bibliography.
-The original notes to Don Leon contain many passages, some of them long, in Latin, Greek, German, French, and Italian; all of these have been translated into English.
+This was the first edition to include critical material in addition to the texts of the poems: a Foreword by editor John Lauritsen, essays by Louis Crompton and Hugh Hagius, correspondence between Joseph Wallfield and G. Wilson Knight, and a bibliography.
+The original notes to Don Leon contain many passages, some of them long, in Latin, Greek, German, French, and Italian; all of these were translated into English.